dslm4515/CMLFS/README.md

 # CMLFS - Clang Musl Linux From Scratch

-This is based on Linux From Scratch (www.linuxfromscratch.org) but with the goal of building a system with clang & friends from LLVM and Musl Libc.
+CMLFS can either mean "Clang-built Musl Linux from Scratch" or "Clang MLFS".
+It started as a hobby to see if a Linux system can be built with clang as primary toolchain and GCC as secondary.
+This is based on Linux From Scratch (www.linuxfromscratch.org) and my previous work MLFS (https://github.com/dslm4515/Musl-LFS)

 ## Specification
 <ul>